- Efficient, powerful engines

 features & specs

-The Sierra's styling will be familiar to prior GMC buyers, but now carries a modern flair as well as a muscular look, thanks to its blunt front-end treatment and squared-off, chunky fenders.
-In most trim levels, we prefer the Sierra's updated styling to the Chevy Silverado's, but that is of course a personal preference, and the decision between the two likely comes down more to content packaging than looks.
+The Sierra's styling will be familiar to prior GMC buyers.
+It carries a more modern flair to go with a muscular look, thanks to its blunt front-end treatment and squared-off, chunky fenders.
 The Sierra uses LED lighting and projector headlamps to differentiate itself from its Chevrolet sibling on the outside.
-Either way, it's good if you like your trucks big, because both the GMC and Chevy look like their 2500 and 3500 counterparts, thanks to stylized hoods that sit as high as those on the heavy-duty models.
+Both the GMC and Chevy look like their 2500 and 3500 counterparts, thanks to stylized hoods that sit as high as those on the heavy-duty models.
+In most trim levels, we prefer the Sierra's styling to the Chevy Silverado's, but that is of course a personal preference, and the decision between the two likely comes down more to content packaging than looks.

 Inside, the dash is very upright, with a simple but bold design, and the bottom edges of the windows are several inches lower than the dash top.
 Controls are arranged in several key areas, just to the left of the steering wheel or in a large center-stack area (with a wide center console just aft), and all the controls and displays are large and straightforward, with cool blue primary lighting, red arms on the dials, and red backlighting.
 GMC's IntelliLink infotainment system makes a colorful splash on the big LCD screen found on most models, and the rich-hued trims in the cabin are soft-touch in many places, unlike the Chevy.

-Most GMC Sierra shoppers likely will gravitate toward one of the two V-8s for stronger performance and better towing, but the completely reworked V-6 deserves more attention than ever.
-It's no longer a penalty piece for utility trucks and fleets: The V-6 is an honest alternative to a V-8 for drivers that are honest about how often they tow and haul.
+Most GMC Sierra shoppers likely will gravitate toward one of the two V-8s for stronger performance and better towing, but the V-6 deserves attention as well.
+It's not a penalty piece for utility trucks and fleets.
+It's is a viable alternative to a V-8 for drivers who are honest about how often they tow and haul.

-The Sierra's base engine is a 4.3-liter V-6, but it shouldn't be confused with previous GM truck engines of the same displacement.
-This one is a credible option for a light-duty truck that will only occasionally tow more than a few thousand pounds.
-It's quiet, responsive, and relatively smooth for a V-6—it even sounds pretty good, although it doesn't quite match the burble of a V-8.
-The latest 4.3-liter produces 285 horsepower and 305 lb-ft of torque, which which should make it good for a 0–60-mph time of 8.0 to 8.5 seconds.
-It's efficient--direct fuel injection and cylinder deactivation are included--returning up to 24 mpg on the highway.
+The Sierra's 4.3-liter V-6 shouldn't be confused with previous GM truck engines of the same displacement.
+It's quiet, responsive, and relatively smooth for a V-6—it even sounds pretty good, though it doesn't quite match the burble of a V-8.
+It produces 285 horsepower and 305 pound-feet of torque, which which should make it good for a 0–60-mph time of 8.0 to 8.5 seconds.
+It's efficient—direct fuel injection and cylinder deactivation are included—returning up to 24 mpg on the highway.
 The V-6 Sierra is rated to tow up to 7,600 pounds.

-If you really do tow 5,000 pounds or more on a regular basis, and don't mind slightly lower fuel economy and a minimal $895 option price, GM's 5.3-liter V-8 is the next step on the Sierra ladder.
+If you really do tow 5,000 pounds or more on a regular basis, and don't mind slightly lower fuel economy and the $1,095 option price, GM's 5.3-liter V-8 is the next step on the Sierra ladder.
 It's a muscular powerplant, good for 355 hp and 383 lb-ft of torque.
-In the optimum configuration, this engine can tow up to 11,000 pounds, and best-case scenario, that rippling exhaust note is backed by a 23-mpg EPA highway rating, thanks again to cylinder deactivation, direct injection, and continuously variable valve timing.
+In the optimum configuration, this engine can tow up to 11,100 pounds, and best-case scenario, that rippling exhaust note is backed by a 23-mpg EPA highway rating, thanks again to cylinder deactivation, direct injection, and continuously variable valve timing.

-Both the V-6 and 5.3-liter V-8 are paired with a smooth-shifting six-speed automatic transmission.
+Both the V-6 and base versions of the 5.3-liter V-8 are paired with a smooth-shifting six-speed automatic transmission.
 GM has a history of producing solid truck transmissions, and this one is no different; gear changes are often imperceptible, and there's no loss in refinement when towing or hauling a large load.

 For those looking for maximum performance, a 6.2-liter V-8 is available on the SLT and Denali models.
-The biggest engine produces 420 hp and 450 lb-ft of torque.
-The increased output allows it to tow an extra 500 pounds compared to the 5.3, for a class-leading 12,000-pound tow capacity, according to GMC.
+The biggest engine produces 420 hp and 460 lb-ft of torque.
+The increased output allows it to tow an extra 900 pounds compared to the 5.3, for a massive 12,000-pound towing capacity.